intel/oim/README.md

 See the [Makefile](./Makefile) for additional make targets.

+## Proxy settings

+When moving beyond simple building, external resources like images from Clear Linux or Docker registries are needed.
+In a corporate environment where proxies have to be used for HTTP, the following environment variables will be used to configure proxy usage:

+- http_proxy or HTTP_PROXY
+- https_proxy or HTTPS_PROXY
+- no_proxy or NO_PROXY

+Note that Go will try to use the HTTP proxy also for local connections to `0.0.0.0`, which cannot work. `no_proxy` must contain `0.0.0.0` to prevent this.
+The Makefile will add that automatically, but when invoking test commands directly, it has to be added to `no_proxy` manually.

+When setting up the virtual machine (see below), the proxy env variables get copied into the virtual machine's `/etc/systemd/system/docker.service.d/oim.conf` file at the time of creating the image file.
+When changing proxy settings later, that file has to be updated manually (see below for instructions for starting and logging into the virtual machine) or the image must be created again after a `make clean`.

 ## Testing

 Simple tests can be run with `make`, `go test` or `dlv test` and don't